Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Results

 In order to determine the critical exponents $z,\nu$, as well as the microscopic parameters $\tau_0$ and $\xi_0$, it is sufficient to study the holographic superconductor near equilibrium.
-We will study the non-compact case, since the finite size of the ring in our simulations does not affect the results for local correlations, so long as $\xi$ is much smaller than the circumference.
-Since $\xi$ formally diverges near $T_c$, this assumption will break down for extremely slow `quenches', but we have not found that our simulations entered this regime for the range of $\tau_Q$ under study.
+We will study the non-compact case, since the finite size of the ring in our simulations does not affect the results for local correlations, so long as the healing length $\xi$ is much smaller than the circumference.
+The non-compact spatial boundary direction is denoted $x$ here.
+Since $\xi$ formally diverges near $T_{\rm c}$, this assumption will break down for extremely slow quenches, but we have not found that our simulations entered this regime for the range of $\tau_{\rm Q}$ under study.